Automata AI vs Cortex

 - Documentation — Comprehensive documentation for users

-- Intuitive interface for easy automation setup.
+- Intuitive low-code interface for non-technical users

 - Kubernetes-native deployment